fernandaagr/aasma_project/README.md

 ## Delivery World Using Robots

+#### HOW TO RUN:

+* In your terminal go to the directory of the main.py file and  run "python main.py" or "python3 main.py"

 ### FILES:
 * main.py: create world instance and start.
 Always check whether it has been paused or not.
 * constants.py: auxiliary constants, colors, rotation object, map file.